Mohamed-Ahmed14/git_tic_tac_toe/README.md

 # tic_tac_toe

 A Tic Tac Toe or Xs and Os is a game for two players who take turns marking the spacing in three by three grid with X or O.
-The player who succeeds in placing three of their marks in a horizental or vertical or diagonal row is the winner.
+The player who succeeds in placing three of their marks in a horizontal or vertical or diagonal row is the winner.
 It also can be between one player and a computer which acts as player two and plays with two differnt levels of difficulty easy and hard.

 ## Getting Started